 Long-term Complications In Coombs Positive Infants

 Most Coombs positive babies do not develop any long-term problems since the maternal antibodies clear within a few weeks after birth.
 The immune reaction slowly resolves, and the formation of new blood cells helps the infant recover completely in a few weeks (4).

-If left untreated, very high bilirubin levels may cause brain damage known as kernicterus and other issues, such as cerebral palsy or deafness.
+If left untreated, very high bilirubin levels may cause brain damage known as kernicterus and other issues, such as cerebral palsyiXA set of disorders affecting a person's ability to move, balance, and maintain proper postures. or deafness.
 However, in most cases, jaundice is diagnosed and treated before the bilirubin reaches a level high enough to cause complications.